delzio/de-bootcamp-project/README.md

 6. Create or log in to your Google Cloud Platform account

-7. Enable the google cloud storage and bigquery APIs (from the hamburger icon in the top left, go to APIs & Services -> Enabled APIs & services)
+7. Enable the compute engine, google cloud storage, and bigquery APIs (from the hamburger icon in the top left, go to APIs & Services -> Enabled APIs & services)

 8. Create a new bucket in google cloud storage named what you like (will need to save the name for later)